How to Create a Calm, Relaxing Space at Home

 Final Thought: Your Space Is a Reflection of Your Inner State

-You don’t need to overhaul your whole house tonight.
-Start small: light a candle tonight.
+You do not need to overhaul your entire house tonight.
+Start small and be patient with yourself.
+Light a single candle tonight.
 Clear your bedside table tomorrow.
-Open the curtains in the morning.
+Open the curtains first thing in the morning.
+Each tiny act is a rebellion against the rush of the modern world.
+It is a quiet declaration that you deserve peace.

 And you do.